flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 But while this syntax is useful for specifying fine-grained Behavior of your application's components, it still doesn't say anything about the intentions of your users.

-Dan North suggested a template that describes your features in in natural language:
+Dan North suggested a template that lets you describe features in natural language:

     Story: Returns go to stock